awsdocs/amazon-forecast-developer-guide/doc_source/metrics-domain.md

 The following field is required:
 + `metric_name` \(string\)

-Although the following field is optional, Amazon Forecast suggests that you include it:
+The following field is optional and might be useful in improving forecast results:
 + `category` \(string\)

 In addition to the required and suggested optional fields, your training data can include other fields\.
 To include other fields in the dataset, provide the fields in a schema when you create the dataset\.